 - I believe you: When someone feels comfortable enough to share their story with you, affirming them without questioning their memories or pressing for details is important to help them feel secure and comfortable.

 When a person is addicted to drugs or alcohol, it’s very likely that they may need the assistance of a substance abuse treatment facility.
 Commonly referred to as “rehab,” a high-quality treatment facility is designed to help addicted individuals through their initial period of withdrawal — which can often be very intense — as well as provide them with a new set of coping strategies and skills that will allow them to move forward and reclaim their life.

 If you suspect that your loved one’s addiction stems from past trauma, it’s especially crucial that you look for a treatment facility that specifically digs beyond the symptoms of addiction to identify its mental and emotional causes.
 Some refer to this type of treatment as “Trauma-Informed Care,” or care that’s specifically designed to address the individual’s history and not just their addiction.

-At Tranquil Shores, our dedicated professional staff is committed to providing you with a calm, understanding environment where the detoxification process can begin.
+At Tranquil Shores, our dedicated professional staff is committed to providing you with a calm, understanding environment where our medical partners can help the detoxification process can begin.
 Not only that, but we consider our program to be a critical step for individuals who have suffered a past trauma and chosen to self-medicate with drugs or alcohol.
-Through a combination of counseling and medication, our goal is to ease you through the detoxification period and then work together to help you begin your journey to healing and wholeness.
+Through a combination of counseling and medication, our goal and our medical partners’ goal is to ease you through the detoxification period and then work together to help you begin your journey to healing and wholeness.

 If you or someone you love is struggling with an addiction to drugs or alcohol, remember that there’s help and hope for you and them.
 Contact us today for more information and assistance.